i25959341/behavioral-cloning/README.md

 4. When the training is done, the model and weights are saved as model.json and model.h5.

 ## drive.py

-This is the python script that receives the data from the Udacity program, predicts the steering angle using the deep learning model, and send the throttle and the predicted angles back to the program.
+1. This is the python script that receives the data from the Udacity program, predicts the steering angle using the deep learning model, and send the throttle and the predicted angles back to the program.

-Since the images were reshaped and normalized during training, the image from the program is reshaped and normalized just as in generate.py and model.py
+2. Since the images were reshaped and normalized during training, the image from the program is reshaped and normalized just as in generate.py and model.py

+## Challenges

+## Input Data gathering

+## Track

+## Model network architecture

+## Data preparation

+## Conclusion